I talk a lot about what it takes to make your home safe and secure....

 But the key here is hiring someone who works for you, and not the real estate agent.
 You want someone who will tell you the truth about a home, even if it means walking away and not buying it not someone who might be more worried about losing referrals from real estate agents because they warn homebuyers against buying a lemon.

 You also want someone with experience, but experience in home inspections – not someone who last year was baking pies.
 Hire a pro who understands home construction and how a home works.
 You need someone who can immediately tell you if something doesn’t look right, or if there are been any major renovations (and then check if they were done without permits).
+This is why I’m proud to have my Holmes Approved Homes builders get their home inspected by my guys at Mike Holmes Inspections.

 There are good and bad home inspectors just like there are good and bad contractors.
 You have to do your due diligence and you have to do your research.
 But not getting a home inspection before buying a home is probably one the worst things you can do as a homebuyer.